-Jane F. Desforges, M.D., is widely recognized as a distinguished hematologist, physician, and outstanding teacher.
-During her sixty years in medicine, she has worked in every aspect of the field, from scientific research to medical education, clinical practice, and medical publishing.
+Jane F. Desforges, M.D., was widely recognized as a distinguished hematologist, physician, and outstanding teacher.
+During her sixty years in medicine, she worked in every aspect of the field, from scientific research to medical education, clinical practice, and medical publishing.
 From 1960-1993, she was associate editor of The New England Journal of Medicine, the world's pre-eminent medical journal.

 At first, Jane Desforges wasn't inclined to become a doctor.
 Her father was a doctor, a general practitioner in Melrose, Massachusetts, and when she was young she decided against medicine.
 But she changed her mind in college, majoring in chemistry because she enjoyed the sciences.
 When a classmate decided on medical school, she decided she wanted to go, too.

 She attended Tufts University School of Medicine, graduating in 1945.
 Alongside ninety-eight male students, she was one of five women in her class.
 She met her husband, Gerald Desforges, in medical school.
 They were often assigned to the same projects because students were grouped alphabetically (her maiden name began with "F" and his "D").
 Her husband's first memory of her in medical school was when they were dissecting a canine cadaver in physiology lab during their first year.
 She was "pretty smart," he recalls, and competitive.